pocin/kbc-wr-the-trading-desk/README.md

 ```

-the column `AdgroupId` is an arbitrary unique string grouping all rows for given `CampaignId-Adgroup` combination.
+the column `AdGroupId` is an arbitrary unique string grouping all rows for given `CampaignId-AdGroup` combination.
 e.g.: One campaign (id 42) can have multiple adgroups (`whateverA` and `whateverB`)

 ```
-CampaignId,AdgroupId,path,value
+CampaignId,AdGroupId,path,value
 42,whateverA,AdGroupName,"first adgroup for campaign 42"
 ...
 42,whateverA,RTBAttributes__AutoOptimizationSettings__IsAudienceAutoOptimizationEnabled,True